 Upon acceptance of an article, authors will be asked to complete a 'Journal Publishing Agreement' (for more information on this and copyright see https://www.elsevier.com/copyright).
 Acceptance of the agreement will ensure the widest possible dissemination of information.
 An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a 'Journal Publishing Agreement' form or a link to the online version of this agreement.

-Authors are required to complete his or her own ICMJE Form for Disclosure of Potential Conflicts of Interest statement. .
-Each author will be asked to complete this form after manuscript submission, along with an Author Contribution form.
-Authors should also include all financial support of the research and conflict of interest disclosures on the title page of the manuscript.
+Authors.
+All authors are required to complete his or her own ICMJE Form for Disclosure of Potential Conflicts of Interest statement.
+These forms should be uploaded at submission by the corresponding author.
+Authors should also include all financial support of the research and conflict of interest disclosures on the Title page of the manuscript.
+In addition, all authors are required to complete his or her own Mayo School of Continuous Professional Development (MSCPD) Faculty and Disclosure Form for article types containing CME (ie, Concise Review for Clinicians and select Thematic Reviews).

 Role of the Funding Source